Epidemiology of Acute Myocardial Infarction (AMI) and unmet medical needs

 Until now, none of the reported clinical trials have combined all of these key factors.This is the objective of the on-going EXCELLENT trial (EUDRACT 2014–001476-63) using autologous peripheral blood (PB)-CD34+ cells, expanded by the automated StemXpand® device and StemPack® production kits we have developed, and injected trans-endocardially via the Helix™ catheter4 between the end of the fourth and the sixth week post-AMI.
 CellProthera is the only company who has brought all four factors together.

-We had initially shown in a pilot, open label clinical trial that there was a long-term benefit after direct intracardiac delivery of high numbers of autologous PB-CD34+ stem cells in patients with AMI (Pasquet et al. 20091).
+We had initially shown in a pilot, open label clinical trial that there was a long-term benefit after direct intracardiac delivery of high numbers of autologous PB-CD34+ stem cells in patients with AMI1.
 For a normal subject, left ventricular ejection fraction (LVEF) is over 70%.
 The patients included in the study had a LVEF lower than 35%, clearly indicating the presence of a severe heart failure.
-Three patients were even scheduled to receive a heart transplant as soon as possible, but they lacked donors.
+Three patients were recommended to receive a heart transplant as soon as possible, but they lacked donors.
 After CD34+ stem cell transplation, LVEF values increased with time, associated with PetScan demonstration of myocardial structure regeneration and revascularization and New York Heart Association grade improvement.
-Most of the treated patients with cell graft are still alive with an average follow-up period exceeding 15 years and live a normal life, including all three patients who were initially awaiting a heart transplant but no longer required it after the cell therapy, with the additional benefit for them of not needing immunosuppressive treatment as the cell therapy was prepared from their own cells (autologous stem cells).
-By using adult stem cells obtained from a patient’s own body, this therapeutic approach avoids all challenges currently faced by other types of cell-based therapies, particularly those using allogenic cells (coming from healthy donors), mainly associated with the risk of tissue rejection requiring immunosuppressive.
-This one-shot treatment can be considered as an innovative solution for the management of patients suffering severe AMI compared to existing treatments.
+Long term follow up of these patients shows that 5 out of 7 patients are still alive with an average follow-up of 17 years (range 16–20 years)2, including all three patients who were initially awaiting a heart transplant but no longer required it after the cell therapy.
+This is very unusual for patients with such a poor initially prognosis with the additional benefit for them of not needing immunosuppressive treatment as the cell therapy was prepared from their own cells (autologous stem cells).
+By using adult stem cells obtained from a patient’s own body, this therapeutic approach avoids all challenges currently faced by other types of cell-based therapies, particularly those using allogenic cells (coming from healthy donors), mainly associated with the risk of tissue rejection requiring immunosuppression.

 References

-Long-term benefit of intracardiac delivery of autologous granulocyte–colony-stimulating factor-mobilized blood CD34 + cells containing cardiac progenitors on regional heart structure and function after myocardial infarct.
+1 Pasquet et al. (2009) Long-term benefit of intracardiac delivery of autologous granulocyte–colony-stimulating factor-mobilized blood CD34 + cells containing cardiac progenitors on regional heart structure and function after myocardial infarct.
+Cytotherapy.
+11(8):1002-15.

 AMI before stem cells grafting